 Argentina fell victim to the biggest upset of World Cup 2022 and one of the biggest in the history of the competition.
 Mexico has Guillermo Ochoa to thank for the point they have in the standings.
 Argentina vs Mexico is a match that will play a pivotal role in the qualification picture, as the loser will be in much trouble entering the final round.

 Argentina, in particular, will be mathematically eliminated if they lose.
 Even a draw can prove costly, depending on the result of the earlier match of the group, Poland vs Saudi Arabia.
+Check all special offers for the match and the most intriguing bookmakers bonuses online.

 Argentina vs Mexico